Mexican Jews love their country. But do they love the next president? It’s complicated

 For some, it’s the party that’s the problem

 On the other side are those like Diana Moss, a Mexican Jew who works in strategic communications and now lives outside Washington, D.C.
 “I received so many messages from people saying, ‘As a Mexican Jewish woman, wow, the first woman elected president, and she’s Jewish, congratulations!’
 And I say, ‘No, no, totally not.’
 I mean, I’m proud that as a country we have the first woman president.
 But I’m worried about the party she belongs to, which now has complete power.
-Several institutions have been weakened and will be weakened further.
+Several institutions have been weakened and could be weakened further.
 Her religious background doesn’t matter.”

 Among other things, Moss said that some in the established Jewish community — where small business is a way of life — view Sheinbaum’s party, Morena, as hindering business growth.